-The 13th Great Movie Idea and 11th Great TV Show Idea contests are searching for original feature film and television series concepts.
+The 16th Great Movie Idea and 14th Great TV Show Idea contests are searching for original feature film and television series concepts.
 Ideally, unique stories a global, diverse audience can connect with.

-- $2,000 (each winner, Movie and TV, receives $1,000)
+- $2,000 (each winner for Movie and TV receives $1,000)

 - Review of additional pitches and material

-For WRITTEN pitches:
+For written pitches:

 - A two-sentence logline to a full treatment--entirely up to you on how to best present your idea.
-We don't judge on format, we judge on the idea itself.
+We do not judge on format, we judge on the idea itself.
 Supplemental materials (illustrations, etc.) are also allowed.
 The best format is usually comprised of a logline, half-page to a page-long summary, and any other notes or comments on the originality of the premise.

 - Remove your name and contact information from the documents prior to submitting.

-Longer submissions are judged on the SAME criteria as short ones, so whatever length you think is best.
+- Longer submissions are judged on the same criteria as short ones, so whatever length you think is best.

-For VIDEO pitches:
+For video pitches: